EXCLUSIVE-Brazil pursues criminal probe of top Trafigura executives -sources

 Neither Larocca nor Wainwright have been charged.

 The two did not reply to requests for comment.
+Trafigura said it had hired law firm Quinn Emanuel to review the allegations of improper payments involving Petrobras.

-Trafigura said “any suggestion that Trafigura’s current management authorized or had knowledge of improper payments to employees of Petrobras is not correct.”
+“Based on its review to date, which is ongoing, Quinn Emanuel believes any allegations that current management were involved in, or had knowledge of, alleged improper payments to Petrobras are unsupported by the evidence and untrue.”

-The two probes have been advanced by information provided by Trafigura’s former board member and Brazil chief, Mariano Ferraz, who admitted paying bribes for more than a decade and in May signed a cooperation agreement.
+The probes in Brazil have been advanced by information provided by Trafigura’s former board member and Brazil chief, Mariano Ferraz, who admitted paying bribes for more than a decade and in May signed a cooperation agreement.
 U.S. investigators interviewed Ferraz earlier this year, sources said.

 Ferraz told prosecutors that Larocca and Wainwright approved bribes to win hundreds of fuel oil contracts, according to court documents unsealed this month.
 Ferraz agreed to cooperate in exchange for reduced penalties.